 Today, one can receive the same precepts that have been given to the Buddhist laypeople since ancient times at the Daishi Kyokai Training Center by a fully ordained Buddhist master.
 This ceremony is the same ceremony that was practiced for over 2,500 years originating with the physical Buddha Shakyamuni.

 Currently, there are 3 groups that operate night tours in Koyasan.

-For details, inquire using the links below.
+For details, please refer to the details below.

 Entire Koyasan Area

 Danjo Garan Area

 ・Garan Twilight Wanders

 This is an activity for restoring the natural energy of the body and mind through the conscious use of all five senses.
 One is to take in this restorative energy of the forest’s natural landscape through the views, smells, sounds, and sensations that the landscape has to offer.

 In 2007, Koyasan was certified as a Forest Therapy Center, and one can take part in this therapeutic experience while relaxing in the forests of Koyasan.